pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 As you can see from the ``uri`` argument above, this example is using SQLite to manage an in memory relational database.
 You can change ``uri`` to any valid connection string.
 Here are some example connection strings: for an SQLite file; for a PostgreSQL database; and for a MySQL database.
 See SQLAlchemy's create_engine() documentation for details.
+You may need to install drivers for your database management system.

 ::